gr8-toolkit/PMetriumNative/docs/docs/tools/pmetrium-native/how-to/00-prepare-workstation.md

 ### Run PMetrium Native

 PMetrium Native works as a Web host in order to have an ability to communicate over HTTP requests with the outer world.
-See PMetrium API.
+See **[PMetrium Native API](../architecture/03-development/04-pmetrium-api.md)**.
 There are at least three common ways how to start PMetrium Native, see details below.

 #### I. Single File Application - download and run (Localhost|CI)
 This is the easyest way to work with PMetrium Native as standalone service (server) on your localhost or CI.